adamsilver/adamsilver.io-jekyll/_posts/2015-03-11-the-role-of-the-front-end-developer.md

 ## Frontend feature writing

-Given a well defined and suitable front-end architecture, adding new features and updating existing features will include the writing of HTML, CSS and Javscript.
+Given a well defined and suitable frontend architecture, adding new features and updating existing features will include the writing of HTML, CSS and Javscript.
 This should include writing unit tests and (at least helping to write) automated functional tests.

 ## Search Engine Optimisation